Finding Aid for the Comparative and International Education Society records

 Author: Prepared by Youngchu Kim and Kim P. Sebaly, January 1986

-Revisions: April 1995, Revised by Kim P. Sebaly and Nancy Birk; 2013 and 2014, Extensively revised by Philip C. Shackelford and Cara Gilgenbach
+Revisions: April 1995, Revised by Kim P. Sebaly and Nancy Birk; 2013 and 2014, Extensively revised by Philip C. Shackelford, Cara Gilgenbach, and Elizabeth Campion

 Descriptive Rules: DACS